 Belizean dollar (BZD) – The American dollars are also widely accepted.

 Generally, you can use all bank cards at the Belize Bank.
 Stickers on the ATMs show which cards you can use.
 Credit-cards are accepted in the larger hotels and restaurants.

 Belize is a melting pot of cultures.
 The diversity of the cultures is reflected in the Belizean cuisine, making the cuisine one of the most varied in Central America.
 Rice and beans predominate each meal, however with the many different herbs incorporated, most dishes differ a little bit.
 Seafood such as conch, lobster and shrimp are also very popular.
 The local drink is called ‘Seaweed’, a mix of seaweed, milk, cream and sugar.

 There are no vaccinations required to enter Belize.
 However, you are advised to take precautions against hepatitis A and B, malaria, typhus and yellow fever.
 A vaccination certificate is required when you travel to Belize from a Yellow Fever infected area.
 Furthermore, you are advised to discuss your travel plans with a health- care provider to determine which vaccination you might need.

-Belizean water is said to be drinkable, however if you are not accustomed to it, you may have stomach problems for a few days.
+You should not drink tap water in Belize.
+If you do, you may have stomach problems for a few days.
 While traveling in Belize, you are advised to avoid tap water, fountain drinks and ice cubes.
 It is advisable to only drink bottled or boiled water.
 Also try to avoid street-food and always wash your hands before eating.

 Belize has a subtropical climate with a sea breeze and warm temperatures throughout the year.
 Belize has a dry and wet season.
 The dry season starts approximately in December and ends in May, the rain season starts around June and ends in November with June, July and August having the most showers.
 The official hurricane season for the Caribbean is from June until November.
 September and October have the highest occurrence of hurricanes.